shhaumb/react-redux-subapp/README.md

 ## Anti-patterns

-Don't create mutiple `ComponentApp` objects from `appFactory` just because you need to render those in different components.
+Don't create multiple `ComponentApp` objects from `appFactory` just because you need to render those in different components.
 The single `ComponentApp` created can be rendered anywhere.
 So it is advised to create a sub-application's `ComponentApp` statically inside the parent app and use it everywhere.
-Design sub-application's component so that it can take some unique identifier prop from parent and use a part of its own sub-state for given identifier.
+Design the sub-application's components so that they can take some unique identifier prop from the parent and use a part of their own sub-state for any given identifier.

 Creating mutiple `ComponentApp`s (dynamically) will cause a long chain of reducers, which can slow down your app.